Language-Research-Technology/ro-crate-maps/README.md

 NOTE: At the moment these scripts are passing in the profile to validate against.
 TOTO: In future the code will support fetching or matching local copies of profiles by IRI on a conformsTo property.

-Similarly, validators can use a ROC-MAPS crate as a set of rules:
+Similarly, validators can use a ROC-MASP crate as a set of rules:

 <!--
 @startuml